appernetic/appernetic-hugo-project/content/post/how-to-build-a-mailing-list-with-zapier-and-mailchimp.md

 +++
-author = "author"
+author = "Göran Svensson"
 date = "2016-04-29T15:46:20Z"
-description = "description"
-draft = true
-keywords = ["Appernetic static site generator", "How to", "Hugo", "Zapier"] tags = ["Zapier", "MailChimp", "MailMunch", "SumoMe"] title = "How to build a mailing list with Zapier and MailChimp"
+description = "In our latest theme: hugo-bootstrap-premium we have integrated a newsletter opt-in form that is super easy to customize without any coding.
+You only have to enable the form and add your Zapier post hook that’s post to MailChimp to use it." draft = false keywords = ["Appernetic static site generator", "How to", "Hugo", "Zapier"] tags = ["Zapier", "MailChimp", "MailMunch", "SumoMe"] title = "How to build a mailing list with Zapier and MailChimp"